isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2037.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Direct Purchase

 ### Support Level
 Up to 80% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
+Installed with software for inventory data input.
+Withstand rough handling, meet min IP54 standards.
+Configurable to capture inputs via various means e.g. Barcode scanner, RFID.
+Battery with min 3 hrs standby.
+Wireless LAN/Bluetooth/cellular connectivity.
+Support the common operating system e.g. Android, Windows.
+Maintenance cost is not supported.

-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Additional criteria: >30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

+No change in vendor allowed

 ### Contact Information
-Web URL: www.a2000erp.com <br>Contact Hotline: 67202000 <br>Contact Email: info@a2000.net <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.